 We also offer a number of full cost spaces to families who do not qualify for subsidy.
 Please see our Enrollment page for current rates.

 Nutrition is an important part of our program.
 The center follows strict guidelines set by the State of California Child and Adult Food Care Program.

 All children in our program are provided a healthy breakfast, lunch, and afternoon snack.
 Breakfast and snack are prepared by center staff and are often prepared with the children as a part of our curriculum.
-Lunch is prepared and delivered to the center each day by the San Mateo County Hospital.
+Lunch is prepared and delivered to the center each day by Chefables of South San Francisco.

 RCCDP offers parent workshops and informational meetings on a regular basis throughout the year.
 We conduct annual surveys in order to receive feedback as to what topics parents are most interested in learning about.
 Our program has a Parent Advisory Council(PAC) which consists of a group of parents who come together every 3 months to provide support and advice to one another and to the program.
 The PAC organizes several social events throughout the year.